Buru: Population

 As of the 2010 Census, the population of the islands administered as Buru was 161,828 people; at the 2020 Census this had risen to 210,648 with about 64.2% in the northern regency and 35.8% in the southern; the official population estimate at-mid 2022 was 215,277.
 The southern regency included the smaller island of Ambalau to the southeast of Buru.
-In the early 2020s, most of the population was concentrated in the coastal areas, and comprised the following major groups: indigenous Buru (33,000 people), Lisela (13,000), Ambelau (6,000) and Kayeli people (800); migrants from Java, and migrants from other Maluku Islands.
+In the early 2020s, most of the population was concentrated in the coastal areas, and comprised the following major groups: indigenous Buru, Lisela, Ambelau, Kayeli, Masarete, Rana, Wai Apu, and Wai Loa; migrants from Java, and migrants from other Maluku Islands.
 The migration to Buru was stimulated by the Dutch colonial administration in the 1900s, and by Indonesian authorities in the 1950s–1990s.
-The local communities speak Buru, Lisela and Ambelau languages in everyday life, however, the national Indonesian language is used as a means of international communication and is also used for writing.
-Also common is Ambon dialect of Malay language (Melayu Ambon).
+The local communities speak Buru, Lisela, and Ambelau in everyday life, however, the national Indonesian language is used as a means of international communication and is also used for writing.
+Also common is Ambonese Malay (Bahasa Melayu Ambon).
 The latter is widely used in the Maluku Islands as a second language and is a simplified form of Indonesian language with additions of the local lexicon.
-Some local dialects, such as the Hukumina and Kayeli, became extinct in the second half of the 20th century.
+Some local dialects, such as the Hukumina, Palumata, and Kayeli, became extinct in the second half of the 20th century.

 Religious composition of the population is heterogeneous: the number of islanders practising Sunni Islam (90%) and Christianity (10%) and the rest – mainly residents of remote mountain areas – still follow traditional local cults or do not have a clear religious affiliation.
 The economical crisis of the 1990s resulted in frequent conflicts among Buru people over religious grounds.
 In December 1999, 43 people were killed and at least 150 houses burned in the Wainibe village.